 The FCHD is actively participating in the Health and Human Services system-wide integrated care model, including pilot projects initiated in FY 2017 for document management, integrated entry to care, and health analytics.
 The integrated care model encompasses the wide array of health care services provided to County residents in behavioral, social, medical, and dental programs, and supports coordination of care using client-centered business models and systems.
-As a critical part of this model, the County will be issuing a Request for Proposal (RFP) for a Health Care Services Information System (HCSIS) to be used by multiple County agencies including the Health Department.
-The HCSIS system, an Electronic Health Record (EHR), will allow for the capture, storage and secure exchange of relevant health information with appropriate service partners in the Health and Human Services System.
+As a critical part of this model, an Electronic Health Record (EHR) system will be procured in FY 2018 to allow for the capture, storage and secure exchange of relevant health information with appropriate service partners in the Health and Human Services System.

 The FCHD Environmental Health division is participating in the multi-agency Land Development Services System Replacement project, scheduled to begin implementation in FY 2019.
 The systems will provide a modern enterprise solution to support development plan review, permit and license issuance, code enforcement and inspection, and cashiering activities.

 The FCHD Laboratory continues to evaluate and assess technology to enhance and expand laboratory reporting and data analysis capabilities, implementing new processes including the purchase of a document control software package and remote temperature monitoring devices for laboratory and pharmacy equipment.
 In FY 2017, the laboratory continued to expand laboratory report functionality, creating customized reports for individual programs and clients to assist in their data analysis.
 The laboratory continues to work with the Department of Information Technology to expand capacity for secure, web-based access to laboratory test ordering and results.
 The FCHDL also acquired the SmartVue temperature monitoring system to remotely monitor temperature and humidity of temperature sensitive laboratory and pharmacy equipment.
-Remote monitoring will allow for faster response to equipment failure and relocation of supplies, preventing additional costs incurred through loss of pharmaceuticals, reagents, and supplies.
+Remote monitoring will allow for faster response to equipment failure and relocation of supplies, prev enting additional costs incurred through loss of pharmaceuticals, reagents, and supplies.
 In FY 2017, the FCHDL focused on a Laboratory Informatics Assessment to determine a strategic direction for future testing and supporting information systems.
-Other plans include the addition of the SoftMedia module, which allows all documents and images related to an individual client to be electronically scanned and stored.
+Plans for FY 2018 include the addition of the SoftMedia module, which will allow all documents and images related to an individual client to be electronically scanned and stored.